Benue uncovers 3,460 LG ghost workers – The Sun Nigeria

 Rose Ejembi, Makurdi

-Benue State Government says it has uncovered 3,460 ghost workers currently on the payroll of the 23 local governments in the state.
+Benue State Government has said it has uncovered about 3,460 ghost workers currently on the payroll of 23 local government areas.

-State Chairman, Local Government Service Commission, Dr. Bem Melladu who made this known on Monday when he presented the Commission’s report to Governor Samuel Ortom at the Government House in Makurdi disclosed that out of a total of 18,426 employees, only 14,966 turned up for verification.
+Chairman, Local Government Service Commission, Dr. Bem Melladu, disclosed this, yesterday, when he presented the commission’s report to Governor Samuel Ortom at Government House, Makurdi

+He noted that out of about 18,426 employees, only 14,966 turned up for the verification as demanded by the government.

-He explained further that during the verification exercise, names of deceased staff on the payroll, salary padding, redundancy as well as falsification of retirement dates among other fraudulent practices were also uncovered at the third tier of government in the state.
+Melladu said during the verification, names of deceased staff were found to have been included on the payroll,

+The chairman also alleged salary padding, redundancy as well as falsification of retirement dates among other fraudulent practices were uncovered during the verification of the local government workers.

-Melladu assured that the exercise would help reduce the huge wage bill of local governments in the state and make more funds available for projects and recommended prompt action to sanitize the system.
+Melladu assured that with the exercise, the huge wage bill of local governments in the state would be cut down even as more funds would be made available for projects.

+He also recommended that prompt action be taken to sanitise the local council system.

-Responding, Governor Ortom who lamented the decay in the local government system, assured that the State Executive Council would deliberate on the Local Government Service Commission’s report in its next meeting.
+Ortom, who lamented the decay in the local government system, assured that the State Executive Council would deliberate on the local government Service commission’s report in its next meeting.

-The Governor, while commending the courage and commitment of Chairman of the Commission and his team to the assignment, also noted that his administration would take proactive measures to plug the leakages and reposition the local governments.

 Leave a Reply